MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-authentication.md

 1. To set different levels of permissions for users interacting with web services, [assign them roles](configure-roles.md).

-1. Launch the administrator's utility and:
 1. [Restart the web node](configure-admin-cli-stop-start.md) for the changes to take effect.

-   1. Test the configuration by running the [diagnostic tests](configure-run-diagnostics.md).
+1. Authorize this machine for Azure Active Directory Test by running a [diagnostic test](configure-run-diagnostics.md) of the configuration.

+   >[!IMPORTANT]
+   >You must run the diagnostic tests once on each web node to authorize this device for Azure Active Directory.
+You will not be able to log in using AAD until this has been done.

 1. Repeat these steps on each machine hosting a web node.